AnanyaSahu/Movies-world/README.md

 I was also in charge of developing the Frontend framework (HTML + JavaScript) and creating APIs to interact between the Frontend framework and the backend (Python).
 I've also built up VMs on Azure for our application and a cloud database.
 My work also included combining the team's efforts in terms of module integration.

 **Baran Azak (10636432)**
+My task in our project was to create a get-ticket page and fetch the movie booking for a particular booking ID from Movie Database, I set the important details for the ticket such as theater name, theater area, customer name, etc. By using particular “booking_id”, I gathered all the details about ticket and created a file that will contain all details about ticket and saved this file as “bookingdetails.txt”.
+Also created a method for the user to download this txt file by using URL.
+Finally, we have fixed the parts of the project that are not working properly and added things that need to be added.

 **Divya (10634832)**
 Contribution to the project: In the CA (two) assessment.
 I have contributed the section to show the user a list of nearby theatres based on location in sorted order.
 In this, I have created a function “get_theaters” which retrieves data from a database table named “Area”.
 It first establishes a database connection using the ‘openDbconnection()’ and assigns the resulting connection to a variable named cursor.